CHP and Ford Teaching Driver Safety with Drugged Driving Simulation

 The drugged driving suit was designed by Ford to help provide education beyond what new driver's courses provide.

-AAA describes this time of year -- the days between Memorial Day and Labor Day -- as the 100 deadliest days for teens and young adults.
+AAA describes this time of year, or the days between Memorial Day and Labor Day, as the 100 deadliest days for teens and young adults.

 CHP officers as well as insurance and safety leaders will also be on hand to discuss the effects of impairment on a driver's ability to operate a vehicle safely.